domokato/domokato.github.io/_projects/(1) Bite Ballot.md

 This ensures one restaurant always wins and that everyone's preferences are accounted for fairly.

-The code I write reads as close to its description as possible:
+The code I wrote for this reads as close to its description as possible:

 ```python
 def _calculate_finalists(candidate_vote_counts: dict, ballot_result: BallotResult) -> list[Restaurant]: